 There are some grey areas in this too.
 It's not all light and dark.
 However, if we are not sure about where our life choices are leading us, then best we take a good look around us and see who is in the river of life with us right now.

-My hubby Jon and I have a spirit friend called Jim, who comes and shares his wisdom with us.
-He was incarnate here until about 13 years ago, having spent of most of his life as a clergyman.
+My hubby Jon and I had a spirit friend called Jim, who came and shared his wisdom with us.
+He was incarnate here until about 20 years ago, having spent of most of his life as a clergyman.

 I spent time with him this morning and this is what he had to offer.